Do you think web development is a one-time process, a “once-and-done” sort of thing? Not even close!

 In this case, your web page will be left with a broken link.
-Such links are not only a major inconvenience for the web visitors but are also a sign of an abandoned website for the search engines.
+Such links are not only a major inconvenience for web visitors but are also a sign of an abandoned website for search engines.

 And would the search engine ever rank a website it thinks is abandoned?
 Of course not!